uwsampl/dtr-prototype/README.md

 * `dtr_configs`: Configuration files for running the prototype DTR implementation
 * `dtr_code`: DTR prototype implementation and infrastructure for running the experimental evaluation
 * `simrd`: Simulator implementation and logs used to generate figures in the simulated evaluation
+* `checkmate_comp`: Modified version of Jain et al's MLSys 2020 reproducibility artifact that includes comparisons against `simrd` as a solver

 This corresponds to the versions of the simulated and PyTorch implementation in the present preprint;
 we may make our development repositories public once they become more stable.